 Prefer a less lively evening, but still, want to experience Lisbon after dark?
 Head to one of the many fado restaurants located in the city.

 Fado is a music genre that was born in Portugal and is integral to the culture of the country.
 Best described as melancholy, fado can be heard in bars throughout the city.

 Lisbon offers a diverse range of activities to visitors.
 I found some of my favorite moments were quiet moments stopping to admire an intricately tiled building or sitting on a bench eating ice cream.

-I spent a week here and could have easily spent another week and still not have seen everything.
+I spent a week here and could have easily spent another week and still not seen everything.
 However you spend your perfect day in Lisbon, you will fall under her spell.

 Where to Stay in Lisbon: Find the Best Hotel for Your Budget

 Lisbon is Portugal’s capital city and it is both hilly and coastal.
-Lisbon is a city with many districts, tourist attractions and has a vibrant nightlife.
+Lisbon is a city with many districts, and tourist attractions and has a vibrant nightlife.

 For backpackers who need to find a budget-friendly place to stay for a night or two, you can find budget accommodation in the Lisbon area from around USD $20-30 a night.

 Your low range hotel choices start from around USD $150 per night.
 However, you’ll get a room with a queen-size bed, a private bathroom, television, and tea & coffee facilities.
 The best rating Budget hotels to choose from include Holiday Inn Lisbon – Continental, Residencial Florescente, and Rossio Garden Hotel.